compbiozurich/UZH-BIO392/course-results/2022/Joel-Fehr/day08/2022-09-30-reading-task-01.md

 ### What are some of the challenges in analysing STRs from NGS data?

 - STRs do often not conver entire repeats, reduces number of informative reads.
+- difficult to align to reference genome
+- induce "stutter" due to PCR amplification